INTO-CPS-Association/fmu-rabbitmq/readme.md

 If outputs `time_discrepancy` and `simtime_discrepancy` are given, and there is system health data provided, the rabbitmq fmu will set these values.
 If the outputs are not given, the rabbitmq fmu will proceed as usual.
 Note that the value reference `14`is reserved for output `seqno`, that refers to the sequence number of the message.
 This output can be removed if not needed.

-* adding all model inputs as:
+* adding all model inputs manually as:
 ```xml
 <ModelVariables>
   <ScalarVariable name="command_stop" valueReference="22" variability="discrete" causality="input">